AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Experiments

-We use VGG13 throughout the experiments and increase the batch size with the number of GPUs.
-Memory is not a limiting factor for most convolution neural networks, including VGG13, so no gradient accumulation is applied.
+\textbf{The VGG Model.} We conduct experiments using VGG13~\cite{vgg} and increase the batch size with the number of GPUs.
+Memory capacity constraint is not a limiting factor for most convolutional neural networks (CNNs), including VGG13, so no gradient accumulation is applied for VGG13.

-The convolution layers in VGG13 comprise most of the computation but only a tiny portion of the weights.
-Hence, data parallelism is suitable for convolution layers.
-The last three dense layers are the leading cause of communication, and we apply the best AutoDDL strategy for these three dense layers.
-After the outputs of the convolution layers have been transformed to the correct distributions, a Megatron-like 2d algorithm can be applied to the last three dense layers.
+The convolution layers in VGG13 contribute most of the computation but only a small portion of the weights, making data parallelism suitable for them.
+On the other hand, the last three dense layers are responsible for most of the communication, and we apply the best parallelization strategy discovered by AutoDDL for these layers.
+After the outputs of the convolution layers have been transformed to the appropriate distributions, a Megatron-like 2d algorithm (where the reduction dimension is split) can be applied to the last three dense layers.

-Although the Summa algorithm alleviates memory redundancy issues, it does not provide the best performance for non-memory-constrained cases like CNN.
+Although the Summa algorithm helps to alleviate memory redundancy issues, it does not provide the best performance for non-memory-constrained cases like CNNs.
 Our empirical evaluations show that Summa is an order of magnitude slower than other methods on VGG.
-Hence, we omit Summa in the VGG experiment plots.
+Therefore, we omit Summa from the plots of experimental results on VGG.